t8js/react-router/README.md

 #### Navigation mode

-By default, after the link navigation occurs, the user can navigate back by pressing the browser's *back* button.
-Optionally, by setting `data-navigation-mode="replace"`, a route link component can be configured to replace the navigation history entry, which will prevent the user from returning to the previous location by clicking the browser's *back* button.
+By setting `data-navigation-mode="replace"` on a route link component `<A>` or `<Area>`, it can be configured to replace the navigation history entry when clicked, which will prevent the user from returning to the previous location by pressing the browser's *back* button.
+By default, after a link component is clicked, the user can navigate back by pressing the browser's *back* button.

 ### Imperative route navigation